-By default, Starry Night Pro shows a photorealistic horizon.
+By default, Starry Night Pro 5.0 shows a photorealistic horizon.
 However, there may be times when you wish to hide the horizon (for example, to view a close-up image of an object that is beneath the horizon).
 You can turn the horizon on/off by checking/unchecking the "Local Horizon" checkbox in the Options pane ("Local View" layer), or by choosing View->Hide Horizon from the main menu.

-By choosing
+By choosing from the main menu, a dialog box with options for changing the horizon appears.

 Options->Other Options->Local Horizon

-from the main many a dialog her with